alejandroaguileraalcalde-ing/Mitre-Att-ck-Web-Information/README.md

 ## Individual search with a .txt file with multiple Mitigations, Groups, Detections, etc. that you want to be looked up.

+Needed:

+    Txt file with a list of Mitigations/Detection/Groups/Software that you want to search.

+Usage:

 <b>Mitigation_info_txtFile('Mitigations_list_Filename')</b>